 In the United States, on Thanksgiving we give thanks for all of nature’s gifts.
 We remember those who have less.

-My Lent 2018 Creation Covenant resource concludes with a grieving prayer for extinct species, but it is important to grieve with others (in person or spirit) on or near November 30.
+It is important to grieve with others (in person, virtually, or in spirit) on or near November 30.
 The following prayer ritual can be used on any day, alone or with others.
 Alter it in any way that will help you (and others) grieve and be motivated to stop extinctions and the many deaths that result from the loss of species.

 EXTINCTION GRIEVING PRAYER

 Use two candles; prepare suggested (or other) music and video.